MycroftAI/documentation/docs/using-mycroft-ai/customizations/stt-engine.md

       "token": "xxxxx"
     }
   },
-  "module": "govivaci"
+  "module": "govivace"
 }
 ```

-The credential token will be provided to you by GoVivaci.
+The credential token will be provided to you by GoVivace.

 ## Google Cloud